TIBCOSoftware/flogo/docs/content/flogo-cli/flogo-cli.md

 ### install
 This command is used to install a contribution to your project.

-*activity*
+*Install an activity using the latest version, or existing version constraint*

 	flogo install github.com/TIBCOSoftware/flogo-contrib/activity/log

-*trigger*
+*Install an activity with a specific version constraint*

+	flogo install -v 0.0.0 github.com/TIBCOSoftware/flogo-contrib/activity/log

+Note: if an existing constraint for the given package exist, the version will be ignored

+*Install a trigger the latest version, or existing version constraint*

 	flogo install github.com/TIBCOSoftware/flogo-contrib/trigger/rest

+*Install a trigger with a specific version constraint*

+	flogo install -v 0.0.0 github.com/TIBCOSoftware/flogo-contrib/trigger/rest

+Note: if an existing constraint for the given package exist, the version will be ignored

 ### uninstall
 This command is used to remove a contribution to your project.

-*activity*
+*Uninstall an activity*

 	flogo uninstall github.com/TIBCOSoftware/flogo-contrib/activity/log

-*trigger*
+*Uninstall a trigger*

 	flogo uninstall github.com/TIBCOSoftware/flogo-contrib/trigger/rest

 ### list
-This command is used to list the activities, triggers, flows and models installed in the application.
+This command is used to list the activities, triggers and flows installed in the application.

 	flogo list